 The duration of the yellow or amber light is critical for whether you receive a red light ticket.
 Most motorists enter an intersection when the light is yellow and on the verge of turning red.
-The quicker the yellow light, the more likely that the motorist will end up falling short and running a red light.
+Shorter the yellow light time, the more likely that the motorist will end up falling short and running a red light.

 In New York City, the Administrative Code requires that a traffic control device remain in the yellow phase for 2-3 seconds.
 This is a relatively short duration.

 In contrast, the duration of a yellow light duration in California varies based on the speed limit but can be 4.2 seconds, and Texas requires a 4.7-second interval for the amber phase on roads with speeds of 50 mph and higher.

 However, in New York, yellow lights are often set to last only about 3 seconds.
 With the proliferation of red light cameras, a “quick” yellow leads to many more tickets being issued.